beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 preferences (most preferred choice first).

 As of TLS 1.3, servers are permitted to send the "supported_groups" extension to the client.
+Clients MUST NOT act upon any information found in "supported_groups" prior to successful completion of the handshake but MAY use the information learned from a successfully completed handshake to change what groups they use in their "key_share" extension in subsequent connections.
 If the server has a group it prefers to the ones in the "key_share" extension but is still willing to accept the ClientHello, it SHOULD send "supported_groups" to update the client's view of its preferences; this extension SHOULD contain all groups the server supports, regardless of whether they are currently supported by the client.
-Clients MUST NOT act upon any information found in "supported_groups" prior to successful completion of the handshake, but MAY use the information learned from a successfully completed handshake to change what groups they use in their "key_share" extension in subsequent connections.

 ### Key Share